-I want you to take a moment to imagine a room where you come face-to-face with your five-year-old self.
-This little child resembles you in every way; they look, sound, and are dressed just as you were, capturing the essence of how you remember yourself as at that tender age.
+I want you to take a moment to imagine a room where you come face-to-face with your nine-year-old self.
+This child resembles you in every way; they look, sound, and are dressed just as you were, capturing the essence of how you remember yourself as at that age.

-Perhaps they are giggling, happily immersed in their own world of imagination and play, chatting away to themselves.
-But suddenly, fear takes hold and their eyes dart around the room, searching for comfort.
-They look to you for reassurance.
+Perhaps they are giggling, happily immersed in their own world of imagination and play, chatting away to themselves (I see a younger me focused on caring for her black Labrador in Nintendogs).
+However, something shifts within them, and now you see fear takes hold and their eyes dart around the room, searching for comfort.
+They look to adult you for reassurance.
 What do you feel at that moment?
+What do you do?

-Do you long to embrace them in a warm hug, cradling them gently?
+Do you long to embrace them in a warm hug?

 Do you yearn to offer words of comfort, letting them know that you are there, reassuring them that everything is OK?